 - A. Confidentiality.
 A mediator shall preserve and maintain the confidentiality of all mediation proceedings as permitted by state statute except where required by law to disclose information gathered during the mediation. - B. Mandated Reporters.
-A mediator who is a mandated reporter must disclose that status to all parties prior to the mediation and again during the mediator=s opening statement at the mediation. - C. Records and Research Data.
-A mediator shall store and dispose of records relating to mediation proceedings in a confidential manner and shall ensure that all identifying information is removed and the anonymity of the parties is protected when materials included in those records are used for research, training, or statistical compilations.
+A mediator who is a mandated reporter must disclose that status to all parties prior to the mediation and again during the mediator=s opening statement at the mediation.

+C. Records and Research Data.
+Except as otherwise provided by law, a mediator shall store and dispose of records relating to mediation proceedings in a confidential manner and shall ensure that all identifying information that is not otherwise publicly available is removed and the anonymity of the parties is protected when materials included in those records are used for research, training, or statistical compilations.

-STANDARD 7.
+STANDARD 6.
 MEDIATOR REPORTS